 11 February 2020, 16:31 | Updated: 11 February 2020, 16:36

-Tyler Butler-Figueroa, a standout contestant in the 2019 season of America’s Got Talent, sailed through the quarter-finals with an energised violin rendition of ‘Don’t You Worry Child’.
+Young violinist Tyler Butler-Figueroa, a standout contestant in the 2019 season of America’s Got Talent, is now competing in the finals of AGT: The Champions.

 Hailing from North Carolina, Tyler was bullied by classmates after being diagnosed with leukaemia aged just four and a half.